oxzi/gosh/README.md

 go build
 ```

 ### NixOS

 #### Server module

+> __NOTE: THIS SECTION IS CURRENTLY OUTDATED__

 On a NixOS system one can configure gosh as a module.
 Have look at the example in `contrib/nixos/`.

 ```nix
 # Example configuration to proxy gosh with nginx with a valid HTTPS certificate.